GreenTransition/gtwc2025.github.io/index.md

  The Green Transition World Congress aims to bring together experts, researchers, policymakers, and practitioners from around the globe to exchange ideas, share insights, and collaborate on solutions to foster a more sustainable world.
 With a focus on renewable energy, biofuels, geographic information systems (GIS), water management, and smart green cities, the conference will address key challenges and opportunities in these crucial areas.

+**All accepted papers from the Congress will be published in the conference proceedings by [IOP](https://ioppublishing.org/) and indexed by SCOPUS and the Web of Science**

 Conference Tracks:
 * Renewable Energy Revolution: Explore the latest developments in solar, wind, hydro, and other renewable energy sources.
 Discuss innovative technologies, policy frameworks, and investment strategies driving the transition towards a cleaner energy future.
 * Biofuels and Sustainable Agriculture: Dive into the realm of biofuels and sustainable agriculture practices.
 Discuss advancements in biofuel production, agricultural innovations, and the role of biotechnology in creating a more sustainable energy ecosystem.